 Through these activities, Syrian citizens were resettled from Türkiye, Jordan, and Lebanon, in accordance with the national resettlement quota since 2015.
 The projects have supported Romania's participation in the efforts of the European Union (EU) Member States to implement sustainable solutions in response to the real international protection needs of displaced persons due to the conflict in Syria in countries in the immediate vicinity.

-The projects are carried out by the International Organization for Migration (IOM), the Mission in Romania, in partnership with the Schottener Social Services Foundation, at the initiative of the General Inspectorate for Immigration (IGI) and funded by the European Union through the Asylum, Migration and Integration.
+STARRT V concluded on 31 December 2023, and represented the continuation of these transfers, in accordance with Romania's ongoing commitments.
+By supporting their resettlement in Romania, this project helped around 200 beneficiaries of international protection in Jordan, Lebanon, Türkiye, and Egypt find a long-term solution.
+The projects were carried out by the IOM Romania, in partnership with the Schottener Social Services Foundation, at the initiative of the General Inspectorate for Immigration (IGI), and funded by the European Union through the Asylum, Migration and Integration Fund (AMIF).

 - What is resettlement?

-Resettlement is the procedure for the selection and transfer of refugees from a state where they have applied for protection in another state receiving them as refugees, with the possibility of permanent residence.
+Resettlement is the procedure for the selection and transfer of refugees from a state where they have applied for protection to another state receiving them as refugees, with the possibility of permanent residence.
 Resettlement is a protection tool for refugees, along with integration and voluntary repatriation, and an expression of solidarity with those states that host most refugees globally.

 - Supports refugees selected for resettlement in obtaining domestic and outward traffic permits from Turkey.

-General Inspectorate for Immigration
+General Inspectorate for Immigration (IGI)

 - After relocation, offers reelected legal and physical protection, including access to civil, economic, social, and cultural rights similar to those enjoyed by Romanian citizens.